diyavinod1/QSkill_Internship/Task 3/house-price-predictor/README.md

 ---

-## 🎓 What I Learned

-One thing this project taught me:
+## 😭 Things This Project Taught Me

+Building the model:

+😀

-Training a model is only the beginning.
+Training the model:

-The real challenge is making everything work together:

-Dataset ➜ Preprocessing ➜ Model ➜ Backend ➜ Frontend ➜ User Experience

-And trust me...

-The bugs always find you first 😭
+😎

+Connecting it to Flask:

+🙂

+Getting a feature mismatch error:

+🤡

+Fixing the feature mismatch error:

+😤

+Seeing the first successful prediction:

+🚀🚀🚀🚀🚀

 ---

-## 🔮 Future Improvements
+## 📈 Future Improvements

 * Location-Based Predictions
 * Interactive Charts
+* Price Range Estimation
-* Prediction Confidence Score
+* Confidence Score
-* XGBoost Integration
+* PDF Report Generation
-* Property Recommendation Engine
+* Property Recommendation System
 * Prediction History
-* PDF Report Generation
 * Cloud Deployment

 ---

 ## 👩‍💻 Built By

-**Diya Vinod**
+### Diya Vinod

 3rd Year AIML Student

-Building AI projects, solving DSA problems, and occasionally winning battles against mysterious error messages.
+Currently building AI projects, solving DSA problems, learning full-stack development, and occasionally arguing with error messages.

+---

-⭐ If you found this project interesting, consider giving the repository a star!
+⭐ If you found this project interesting, consider giving the repository a star.

+It makes GitHub happy.

+It makes recruiters curious.

+And it makes my day. 😄